-Combined Koreas crew wins first gold medal at Asian Games
+United Korean crew wins first gold medal at Asian Games

 There was no dividing them.
 The folk song Arirang played and the “unification” flag was raised to celebrate the first gold medal by a combined Koreas team at a major multi-sport event.

-The crew comprising South Koreans and North Koreans won the 500-meter dragon boat final on Sunday at the Asian Games co-host city of Palembang, a day after the paddlers delivered the historic first medal for a combined Koreas team by taking bronze in the women’s 200-meter dragon boat competition.
+The crew comprising South Koreans and North Koreans won the 500-meter dragon boat final on Sunday at the Asian Games co-host city of Palembang, a day after the paddlers delivered the historic first medal for a combined Koreas team by taking bronze in the 200-meter dragon boat competition.

-The gold was awarded to Korea — the name given to the combined teams that are entered in rowing, canoeing and women’s basketball at the Asian Games — rather than being added to the tally of either North or South Korea.
+The gold was awarded to Korea — the name for the joint teams that are entered in rowing, canoeing and women’s basketball — rather than being added to the tally of either North or South Korea.

 The celebrations started as soon as the dragon-headed boat with its 10 paddlers, its drummer and its sweep crossed the line.